skoolkid/skoolkit/sphinx/source/man/sna2ctl.py.rst

   Generate instruction comments.

 -e, --end `ADDR`
-  Stop at this address.
-The default end address is 65536. `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.
+  Stop at this address. `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -h, --hex
   Write upper case hexadecimal addresses.